 3.- Do not eat before a workout

-Sure it will depend on the intensity and duration of the exercise, but the latest studies show that the essential macronutrients are carbohydrates along with proteins.
+Of course, it will depend on the intensity and duration of exercise, but the latest studies show that the essential macronutrients are carbohydrates along with proteins.
 The combination of these increases both muscle protein synthesis and performance, due to the energy supplied by carbohydrates.

-Sometimes it is difficult to prepare snacks or meals that must be done before training because it usually goes after work, and for that our bar Nature's Energy Bar It is an ideal option, an energy bar with 45% fruit and 20% oatmeal that will provide you with the energy necessary for training.
+Sometimes it is complicated to prepare snacks or meals that have to be done before training because it usually goes after work, and for that our bar Nature's Energy Bar It is an ideal option, an energy bar with 45% fruit and 20% oats that will provide you with the energy you need for training.

-A subject that generates a lot of controversy, however, recovering after completing the exercise becomes more and more important, especially if you train several times a week or even 2 times a day.
-Studies show that the perfect combination is fast assimilation carbohydrates + lean proteins, since at this time insulin sensitivity is doubled, that is, the result will be more stored glycogen.
-Therefore, you have more energy when you go to perform the next workout and you recover earlier, essential if you are looking to improve performance.
-Glycogen stores and the availability of amino acids in the blood will be the keys to the best recovery, something that is achieved if our diet is well planned after training.
+A topic that generates much controversy, however, recover after having completed the exercise becomes more and more important especially if you train several times a week or even 2 times a day.
+Studies show that the perfect combination is fast assimilating carbohydrates + lean proteinsSince at this time insulin sensitivity is doubled, that is, the result will be more stored glycogen.
+Therefore, you have more energy when you go to perform the next training session and you recover sooner, essential if what you are looking for is to improve performance.
+The glycogen stores and the availability of amino acids in the blood will be the keys to the best recovery, something that is achieved if our diet is well planned after training.

-An option for post-workout is a fruit protein shake, for example: Isolate Crystal Whey + Pineapple + coconut milk.
+One option for post-workout is a protein shake with fruit, for example: Isolate Crystal Whey + Pineapple + coconut milk

 5.- Eat few fats

-Fats (especially healthy) They are essential as they help absorb the body vitamins such as A, D, E and K. As well as they increase satiety since they take longer to be digested, which is why they regulate blood sugar levels.
-They aid digestion, regulate metabolism, and lower blood cholesterol.
+Fats (especially healthy) They are essential as they help the body absorb vitamins such as A, D, E and K. As well as increase satiety since they take longer to be digested, thus regulating blood sugar levels.
+They help digestion, regulate metabolism, and lower blood cholesterol.

 Try to make small changes and one at a time, you will realize that in the long term you will get more and more results and the effort will have been completely worth it.